5 from 2 votes

 Notes

-• Gluten develops well in water, but fat hinders gluten development.
-With an enriched dough like brioche, all the fat from the yolks and butter works against its gluten development.
-However, it also keeps the dough super soft and rich in flavor giving it an almost cake-like texture!
+• Gluten develops well in water, but fat hinders gluten development, especially in an enriched dough like brioche.
+However, it also keeps the dough super soft and rich in flavor, giving it an almost cake-like texture!
+That is why brioche dough needs to be kneaded for much longer, and preferably with a stand mixer, as it will be sticky and slack.

 Nutrition